 NOTE: If immunizations are not appropriate for your child, you may complete the Affidavit of Religious Objection to Immunization form at the school or a Georgia Form 3231 with each medical exemption verified by your child's Physician.

-Effective July 1, 2014 children born on or after January 1, 2002 who are attending a Georgia public school grades 8th through 12th must have received a dose of Tdap (tetanus, diphtheria, pertussis) vaccine and one dose of meningococcal conjugate vaccine.
+Effective July 1, 2014 children born on or after January 1, 2002 who are attending a Georgia public school grades $8^{th}$ through $12^{th}$ must be immunized by Georgia Law.

 ELIGIBILITY